Hawaii diver shows how to avoid shark attacks in viral TikTok videos

 “The best way to do that is stay calm, don’t splash, maintain eye contact, and if one comes up to you, try putting your fins or camera between you and them,” she explained.
 “Don’t surf or swim in murky waters or after big rainfall, don’t swim near someone actively fishing or harbor mouths, and swim and surf in groups.”

 On Saturday, Sept.
 3, Maui County closed several beaches and posted shark warning signs after a 51-year-old woman visiting from France was hospitalized in critical condition.
-According to witnesses, she was reportedly snorkeling in murky water about 100 yards offshore before she was bitten by the shark.
+According to witnesses, she had reportedly been snorkeling in murky water about 100 yards offshore before she was bitten by the shark.

 One misconception Grant wants to settle is that sharks are attracted to our blood.
 While their sense of smell is unparalleled, sharks aren’t interested in human blood.